 “At the Reno VA Regional Office, which serves my Congressional District in Southern Nevada, the Inspector General found that over half of the temporary 100 percent disability evaluations were incorrectly processed.
 While a number of these cases involve overpayments, far too many of them involve veterans being underpaid,” said Rep. Dina Titus (NV-1), Ranking Member of the Subcommittee on Disability Assistance and Memorial Affairs.
 “To correct these inaccuracies, we must guarantee that the VA has the proper management and employee accountability procedures in place so that our veterans get the benefits they’ve rightfully earned.”

 The Veterans Benefits Administration (VBA) will grant a veteran a temporary 100 percent disability evaluation for service-connected disabilities requiring surgery, treatment, or rehabilitation.
 At the end of a mandated period for rehabilitation or treatment, VA staff should review the veteran’s condition to determine whether to continue the temporary evaluation.
 As VBA moves forward with modernizing its claims processing system, the Subcommittee will continue to provide oversight in the 113th Congress to ensure that veterans are being compensated accurately and efficiently.

 Posted by GPD on February 7, 2013, With 1821 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.